cjoy/cs9318/notes/notes.md

   * Maximize intra-class similarity & minimizing interclass similarity
 * Outlier analysis
   * Outlier: a data object that doesn't comply with the general behaviour of the data
-  * Might be in the form of noise or excpetion.
+  * Might be in the form of noise or exception.
 Not useful for insights
 * Trend and evaluation analysis
   * Trend and deviation, ie. regression analysis
   * Sequential pattern mining, periodicity analysis